itofficeeu/ito-mpu6050-kalman-raspberry/README.md

 ## Notes on hardware
 This C/C++ code is intended to compile and run on a Raspberry Pi.
 Other hardware than Raspberry Pi might use something different than wiringPiI2C and wiringPi to communicate with the sensor. 'stdio' is a typical Linux library, and microcontrollers might use something entirely different to return visible data.

 Regards MPU6050 (GY-521): It has no inbuild magnetometer sensor.
 Only a I2C master port to communicate with an external that you have to supply extra.
 A magnetometer is needed to determine the yaw rotation.
+Consider something like MPU-9250, or extend the MPU-6250 with an HMC5883L.

 ## Copyright and Clean Code
 Copyright (C) 2019 Andreas Chr.
 Dyhrberg.
 All rights reserved.